keithcrosslin/stream-zendesk-lead-desc/README.md

 });
 ```

-The two frontends pass the message to `/updateDesc` with the following function:
+The two frontends pass the message to `/updateDesc` with the following function, `handleMessage`:
 ```jsx
 // frontend-.../src/App.js:78-85
     async function handleMessage(channelId, message){